siemens/ix/packages/documentation/docs/theming/fonts.md

 ### Mixins

-iX provides additional scss mixins which can used to create typography valid custom classes.
+IX provides additional SCSS mixins which can be used to create valid custom typography classes.

 ```scss